hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 #####  Sign Stage
-After genesis keying or rekeying stages, the library can be used to sign any message.
+After genesis keying or rekeying stages, the library can sign any message.
-Using each `SecretShare` owned by the participant, a message can be signed producing a `TssSignature`
+Using each `SecretShare` owned by the participant, a message can be signed, producing a `TssSignature`

 Multiple signatures can be aggregated to create an aggregated `TssSignature`.
 An aggregated `TssSignature` can be validated against the aggregated PublicKey if
 `t` (t=threshold) valid signatures were aggregated.
-If the threshold is met and the signature is valid, the library will respond true as the validation response, if not false.
+If the threshold is met and the signature is valid, the library will respond with true; if not, it will be false.

-##### Summary diagram
+#### Summary diagram
-The following diagram exposes the steps involved necessary for bootstrapping and using the library.
-In orange all the steps where the library is involved.
+The following diagram exposes the steps necessary for bootstrapping and using the library.
+In orange are all the steps where the library is involved.
-The rest of the steps needs to happen, but are outside the scope of the described library.
+The rest of the steps need to happen but are outside the scope of the described library.

 ![img_12.png](img_12.png)